Benareyo/Benareyo/README.md

 ## 💫 About Me

-💻 Backend developer in training, focused on Python and cybersecurity awareness.
+💻 Backend developer in training, focused on Python.
 📚 Currently learning through ALX.
 🌍 From Ethiopia.
 🤝 Always open to collaborating on backend projects.